Peckmore/NetEx.Legacy/README.md

 ## 🚀 Releases

 A full list of all releases is available on the [Releases](https://github.com/Peckmore/NetEx.Legacy/releases) tab on GitHub.

+A complete changelog can also be found [here](https://github.com/Peckmore/NetEx.Legacy/blob/main/CHANGELOG.md).

 ## 🔢 Versioning